 This is not collected or enforced by the Department of Enterprise Services, as the Department of Ecology is the defined department for Chapter RCW 70.95M .

+Question: What documentation to support environmental purchases is recommended?

+Answer: Purchasing entities can use the Interstate Mercury Education and Reduction Clearinghous Mercury-Added Products Database to document their purchasing decisions regarding this policy and procedure.
+In addition, agencies will be able to use WEBS to document and track environmental preferences.